JDygard/EVO/README.md

 This was fixed by separating the destruction of the sprite into the update method, and forcing all enemy sprites to decide on a new target each time the garbage would empty.
 This is effective because the eaten food is removed from the targeting array as part of the collision process and thus cannot be retargeted.

+### Adding the possibility to delete defeated enemies crashes the game
+When a function discovers that an item has been eaten or that its 'hp' data point has been recuced to 0, it is flagged for garbage cleanup and removed from its object group/array, and assigning it to the garbage variable.
+Every frame tests the garbage variable for content and destroys it.
+In the case of eaten food, the garbage emptying function runs the findFood() method to prevent enemies from seeking destroyed food items.
+When adding the functionality to destroy enemy creatures, many methods started crashing the game.
+I tried:
+- The lazy way out: adding a test to each crashing method to make sure nothing undefined got in

+- Rearranging how the object arrays are written to
+- Reorganizing the if statements that declare garbage

+In the end, the issue was that even though the garbage variable destroyed its gameObject, it remained assigned to it, and would randomly destroy other objects as part of its functionality, because of how the statement tested the variable.
+A simple fix solved everything: Once the garbage is destroyed, reset the garbage variable == undefined.

 ## Code credits

 1. [Rex's virtual joystick plugin](https://codepen.io/rexrainbow/pen/oyqvQY)